Jiu Jitsu Armbar: Everything You Need to Know

 Need more help!

-The following video will teach you how to do the armbar variation from knee-on-belly in BJJ appropriately.
+The following video will teach you how to perform the armbar variation from knee-on-belly in BJJ appropriately.
 Have fun!

 Source: The Grappling Academy